sardavend/askit/README.md

 # README
 WIP [DRAFT]

-This project aims to be an open-source alternative to services like pdf.ai and similar, its more like an experiment to see how far
+This project aims to be an open-source alternative to services like pdf.ai and similars, its more like an experiment to see how far
 I can get in building a knowledge database using only the plain old rails and Postgres, and a 'little' help of OpenAI embeddings API

 # Main Dependencies